Our Dads and Their Boats

 By now it was dark and they had no clue where they were.
 Hoping for the best, they threw out an anchor for the night.
 As the story goes, the night was terrifying and sleep was fleeting.
 But when the sun rose, they woke to a gorgeous clear day with picturesque Fogland Beach in view.
 Somehow, they continued (chartless!) to Cuttyhunk.
 They made it, and it was there my dad received his first nautical chart from his friend Seth.
 Armed with the knowledge that maps of the ocean existed, my mom was hooked.

 And soon I would be too.
 My sister and I spent our childhoods sailing Opti’s at Conanicut Yacht Club and selling blackberries to boaters moored at Dutch Harbor Boatyard.
-Much later, for my dad’s 40th birthday, my mom surprised him with a weeklong bareboat charter in the BVI.
+Much later, for my dad’s 50th birthday, my mom surprised him with a weeklong bareboat charter in the BVI.
 It is still, hands down, the best vacation I’ve ever been on.
-Not just for the location, which of course was incredible.
+Not just for the location, which, of course, was incredible.
 It was because my sister and I (surly teens, to say the least) got up with the sun and spent every day laughing, snorkeling and dancing with our parents, who turned out to be pretty cool after all.

 There would be more boats as we grew up.
 A tiny inflatable with a 2.2 HP Mercury outboard that I learned to drive at age six.
 An uncle’s loaned Boston Whaler.
 A Moody 34.
 A windsurfer.
 An aluminum rowboat from the sixties, with a motor to match.
 A work-in-progress Limestone.
 A Walker Bay.
 Kayaks.
 A beloved Najad 38.